 My pamphlet was rather popular, far more popular than Jeff’s and he always complained that my popularity stemmed from the fact that my pamphlets looked better because of the liberal use of coloured pens and drawings.
 Alas Jeff, art always was one of my top subjects.
 Even so, I thought my blog -sorry, pamphlet- was much better anyway, coloured pens or no coloured pens.
 Jeff, I’m sure, would disagree.

 Talking about The Perverted Press has made me look at my blogs and videos in a different way.
 One of my regular blogs is my Holiday Book Bag in which I review the books I’ve taken on holiday.
 Back in my teens I used to make a similar review about the records I used to buy.
+I didn’t have a video camera back then so I recorded my review on audio tape.
 I still have a few of those tapes.
 One was called simply Tape Review and in it, I played excerpts of records and tapes I had bought and talked about the best ones.
 I remember on one of them I chose my favourite guitar solo of the year and if I remember correctly the winning guitar solo was one from One of These Nights by the Eagles.